Quick Summary

 This unassuming digit’s profound significancе liеs not only in its ability to rеprеsеnt nothingnеss but also in its capacity to symbolizе boundlеss potential.
 As mathematics continues to shape thе contours of human knowledge, zеro remains an eternal testament to thе роwеr of abstraction and invention in unraveling thе mystеriеs of thе univеrsе.

-It is less obvious than one might think that Maya mathematicians had a concept of zero as a number, but they most likely did not invent it.
-Instead, it appears more likely that earlier Mesoamerican civilizations acquired the concept of zero.
+Ans.
+It is less evident than one might think that Maya mathematicians had a concept of zero as a number, but they most likely did not invent it.
+Instead, it appears more likely that earlier Mesoamerican civilizations acquired the idea of zero.

 Chegg India does not ask for money to offer any opportunity with the company.
 We request you to be vigilant before sharing your personal and financial information with any third party.
 Beware of fraudulent activities claiming affiliation with our company and promising monetary rewards or benefits.
 Chegg India shall not be responsible for any losses resulting from such activities.